BIRDSgroup/CausalFlux/Our CF framework/README.md

-# A walk-thorugh of our CF framework
+# A walk-through of our CF framework

 ## Introduction
 This file will provide a walk-through of our CF framework.
 The inputs are same for the CF-S and CF-MTR versions.